 Ensuring your firm and client security

-As both a business owner and a professional marketeer, I put in place measures that had a huge impact on the way data was handled and stored when GDPR came into being a couple of years ago.
+As both a business owner and a professional marketeer, I put in place measures that had a huge impact on the way data was handled and stored when the UK General Data Protection Regulation (GDPR) came into being.

 Along with many of my law firm clients, I was pleasantly surprised that business didn’t stop and that client confidence actually increased.